makersacademy/takeaway-challenge/README.md

 Progress
 ---------

-My code satisfies all of the above user stories and does defend against some edge cases such as displaying a basket or order total when no items have been added, attempted to place an order with no items, and attempting to order an item not included on the menu.
+My code satisfies all of the above user stories and does defend against edge cases such as displaying a basket or order total when no items have been added, attempting to place an order with no items, and attempting to an item not included on the menu to an order.

 See examples below;